 Bodies, Materialities and Knowledge in the situated practices of forensic anthropology

-A project conceived, developed and coordinated by:
+A project in preparation -- currently conceived, developed and coordinated by:

 Edson Luis de Almeida Teles (Centro de Antropologia e Arqueologia Forense, Universidade Federal de São Paulo)